coolpig123/chess/README.md

 * utility function to read FEN notation
 * files and ranks displayed
 * Written in plain C++ code (C++20) using camelCase notation
+* Hardware accelerated and used with Raylib library
 ## about the project
 ![Alt Text](Animation.gif) </br>
 The purpose of this project is to make chess comfortable for people to play on their computer. </br>